MicrosoftDocs/visualfsharpdocs/docs/conceptual/string.concat-function-[fsharp].md

 A new string consisting of the concatenated strings separated by the separation string.

 ## Remarks
-This function is named **Concat** in compiled assemblies.
+This function is named `Concat` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Example
-The following code shows how to use String.concat.

 [!code-fsharp[Main](snippets/fsstrings/snippet2.fs)]